AEspinosaDev/Greek-Level-AnimationDemo/README.md

 <H2 ALIGN="CENTER">LEVEL DESIGN</H2>
 <p align="center">
-Structure of the level and scrpitded events have been carefully planned in order to achieve a real waltk thorugh a level experience.
+Structure of the level and scripted events have been carefully planned in order to achieve a real waltk thorugh a level experience.
 The lightning, postprocessing techniques and overall presentation of the level have also been thoroughly worked on.
   </p>
 <H2 ALIGN="CENTER">3D ART</H2>
 <p align="center">